top of page

 2001, series of 8 c-prints, 84 x 69 cm each

-I was thinking about how we can identify with nature as a physical body, the impulse of attributing nature with human sensitivity and emotion.
-A recognition of the interrelation of human and nature.
+I was thinking about the anthropomorphic identification with nature as a physical body, the impulse of attributing nature with human sensitivity and emotion: a recognition of the interrelation of human and nature, and of being nature.

 Close